authereum/starkware-monorepo/packages/starkware-provider/README.md

 ## WalletConnect

-Using StarkWare provider on dapp side:
+Example using StarkWare provider on dapp side:

 ```js
 import StarkwareProvider from '@authereum/starkware-provider'